kamontat/kcs/scripts/commands/README.md

 Normally, you only need to create function with correct name on **User defined function** section in command file then you will automatically register your action to global hooks.
+There are several notes you need to keep in mind when develop new commands or utilities.

+1. On command scripts, function syntax is preferable
+2. Functions on user defined section, should contains only `__kcs_main_*`
+3. On utility namespaces, `_default.sh` might use for load shared setup
+4. On utility scripts, should use variable syntax

 There are several functions you can define listed below.